Illinois / Cook County

 What is the weather like in Elsdon, IL year-round?

-Elsdon enjoys four distinct seasons, with warm summers reaching up to 85°F and cold winters dipping to 18°F. The area receives nearly 37 inches of annual rainfall and sees sunshine about 54% of the year.
-Residents appreciate the variety in weather, which supports a range of outdoor activities throughout the year.
+Elsdon experiences four distinct seasons, with warm summers reaching highs of 85°F and cold winters dipping to 18°F. The area receives about 37 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter